-In October 2016, we closed a Ps.130,000 million syndicated loan for Crediuno and Credipóliza with local financial institutions.
+In October 2016, we closed a Ps.130,000 million (US\$44.3 million) syndicated loan for Crediuno and Credipóliza with local financial institutions.
 This was the third renewal of this loan, which we believe shows the commitment of the lenders and their belief on the strength of the financing structure of these loans.
 We used the proceeds from this financing for working capital and new loan origination.

-As of March 31, 2017, the aggregate principal amount outstanding under this loan was Ps.107,586 million (US\$37.4 million).
+As of September 30, 2017, there was no aggregate principal amount outstanding under this loan.